mmahmoodictbd/unloadbrain/_posts/2020-08-19-how-to-find-security-vulnerabilities-in-source-code.md

 - Modern application composed of tons of Open Source libraries.
 In Java, different build tools like Maven manage dependencies with pom.xml.
 - Since open source libraries is open for all to see the code, people find the vulnerabilities within days/months.
   - Example of vulnerable [Fasterxml Jackson-databind](https://www.cvedetails.com/product/42991/Fasterxml-Jackson-databind.html?vendor_id=15866).
-- There are different open source and commercial tools available that going to help you find these vulnerability libraries.
+- There are different open source and commercial tools available that going to help you find these vulnerable libraries.
   - [OWASP Dependency-Check](https://github.com/jeremylong/DependencyCheck).
 Dependency-check has a command line interface, a Maven plugin, an Ant task, and a Jenkins plugin.
   - Paid services are also available, e.g. Blackduck, Checkmarx and lot others.